DringendUrgentUrgente

 The humanitarian aid provided by our second partner organization Caritas Jerusalem focuses primarily on medical care for the civilian population in the Gaza Strip and in West Bank.

-From January 2024, Caritas Jerusalem will be implementing new measures to directly support a further 23'275 people in the Gaza Strip and in West Bank:
+Since January 2024, Caritas Jerusalem will be implementing new measures to directly support a further 23'275 people in the Gaza Strip and in West Bank:

 • The Caritas Gaza Medical Center is being repaired and the capacity of the Caritas Taybeh Medical Center is being expanded.